777arc/PySDR/content/cyclostationary.rst

 Now that we have a good conceptual understanding of the SCF, let's look at how we can compute it efficiently.
 Below is an implementation of the FSM discussed above, which is a frequency-based averaging method.
 The code snippet below calculates the SCF for the BPSK signal with 20 samples per symbol over a range of cyclic frequencies.
 First it computes the cyclic periodogram by multiplying two shifted versions of the FFT, and then each slice is filtered with a window function whose length determines the resolution of the resulting SCF estimate.
 So, longer windows will produce smoother results with lower resolution while shorter ones will do the opposite.

 This method has the advantage that only one large FFT is required, but it also has the disadvantage that many convolution operations are required for the smoothing.
+Note the decimation that occurs after the convolve using :code:`[::Nw]`; this is optional but highly recommended to reduce the number of pixels you'll ultimately need to display, and because of the way the SCF is calculated we're not "throwing away" information by decimating by :code:`Nw`.

 .. code-block:: python